amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/Intro.01.md

-# Welcome to the Life Guide!
+ï»¿# Welcome to the Life Guide!

 Dear Reader,

 You're likely here because you know you're capable of achieving more in your life, and you're searching for something that'll help elevate you to the next stage in your journey.

+Welcome to the Life Guide, where youâ€™ll learn to summit the mountain of the self.

 We're all at different altitudes on the collective mountain of life.
 Some of us are halfway up.
 Others are at the base, ready with our gear, tents, and food supplies, about to climb.
 Most of us can see the mountain in the distance and are deciding which path we should take to get there.